uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 ## Association Rule Learning

-This is a type of analysis used to find relationships (or the probability of relationships) between variables in a large data set.
+This is a type of analysis used to find relationships (or the probability of relationships existing) between variables in a large data set.
 It works by defining a set of rules and gradually adding rules over time as it analyses more data, by finding frequent patterns, correlations and associations.
 Large retail chains are famous for using the Association Rule Learning technique to optimise their sales, and chances are you have been influenced by these techniques in the past.